East Asia: Sports

 Baseball is one of the main sports in East Asia, having been introduced through mid-19th century American contact and further spread by the Japanese Empire.
 The game has gained millions of fans in China since the 2010s.

+In 1964, Japan was the first Asian nation to hold the Olympic Games after two unsuccessful 1940 attempts in Sapporo and Tokyo were cancelled due to World War II.
+2002 saw Japan and South Korea host the FIFA World Cup, marking the first time two nations served as hosts of the competition together, as well as the first World Cup in Asia.
+Between 2018 and 2022, three Olympic Games were held in the region: Pyeongchang hosted the Winter Games in 2018, Tokyo held the Summer Games in 2021, and Beijing became the first city to host both Summer and Winter Olympics after hosting the Winter Games in 2022, having run the Summer Games in 2008.
+The Tokyo 2020 and Beijing 2022 events were significantly scaled back due to the COVID-19 pandemic, with the Tokyo Games being postponed until 2021.

 East Asian Youth Games

-Formerly the East Asian Games, it is a multi-sport event organized by the East Asian Games Association (EAGA) and held every four years since 2019 among athletes from East Asian countries and territories of the Olympic Council of Asia (OCA), as well as the Pacific island of Guam, which is a member of the Oceania National Olympic Committees.
+Following the discontinuation of the East Asian Games after the 2013 edition, the East Asian Youth Games were established as their successor.
+Organized by the East Asian Games Association (EAGA) they are held every four years among athletes from East Asian countries and territories of the Olympic Council of Asia (OCA), as well as Guam, a member of the Oceania National Olympic Committees.
+Although the inaugural edition was originally scheduled for Taichung, Taiwan, in 2019, it was cancelled; the first edition to be held took place in Ulaanbaatar, Mongolia, in 2023.

 It is one of five Regional Games of the OCA.
-The others are the Central Asian Games, the Southeast Asian Games (SEA Games), the South Asian Games and the West Asian Games.
+The others are the Central Asian Games, the Southeast Asian Games (SEA Games), the South Asian Games, and the West Asian Games.